 Order: Perciformes Family: Cichlidae

 First collected in 1991 by German aquarists Christop Seidel and Rainer Harnoss (Steinhaus, 2010) from the rio Tapajós, eastern Brazil.

-sp. ‘orange head Araguaia’, referring to the major tributary of the rio Tocantins.
+A second form which differs slightly in head colour and morphology later appeared in the trade as G. sp. ‘orange head Araguaia’, referring to the major tributary of the rio Tocantins.

 The rio Xingú lies between the Tapajós and Tocantins so this led to speculation that there should exist an ‘orange head’ form in that drainage, too.

 However it’s now known for certain is that there exists no ‘orange head’ Geophagus species in the Araguaia or Xingú – it is in fact highly endemic and confined to the lower Tapajós.

 The ‘orange head Araguaia’ form mostly inhabits the main river channel while the more intensely-coloured variant occurs in the rio Arapiuns.

 The latter tributary empties into the Tapajós close to its mouth, on the opposite bank to the city of Santarém and a little downstream of the Alter Do Chão lagoon which is the primary collection point for the aquarium trade.

 The Arapiuns ia an acidic blackwater river characterised by low mineral content, pH and clear, tannin-stained water.